rjfarmer/pyMesa/README.md

 ### MESA patching

-Run the mesa-setup.sh script from this folder, after setting MESA_DIR and initilizing the SDK.
+Run the mesa-setup.sh script from this folder, after setting MESA_DIR and initializing the SDK.

 ````bash
 chmod u+x mesa-setup.sh